 Dr. John Gottman’s 30+ years of research has consistently focused on what happy couples do differently than couples who unhappily struggle.
 He used to call these couples the “Masters of Marriage.”
 Now, (I imagine in an effort to de-stigmatize cohabitating couples), these happy couples are now called the “Masters of Relationships.”

 Dr. Amy Rauer is an Associate Professor in Child and Family Studies at the University of Tennessee at Knoxville.

-She is also the founder of Relationships & Development Lab.
-Dr. Rauer’s research explores how behaviors which characterize happy couples earlier in their marriage may, in fact, tend to undermine them later in their married life.
+She is also the founder of the Relationships & Development Lab.
+Dr. Rauer’s research explores how behaviors that characterize happy couples earlier in their marriage may, in fact, tend to undermine them later in their married life.

 Dr. Rauer was fascinated by how happy couples decided which marital problems to focus most on.
 Her new research concludes that while all couples have arguments, happy couples tend to focus on the 31% of marital problems that Gottman calls “solvable problems.”